solana-foundation/developer-content/content/guides/advanced/full-stack-solana-development.md

 // security concern - if the keypair is leaked, anyone can change the value
 ```

-The final bit of a PDA is a `bump` seed.
+The final bit of a PDA is a `bump` number.
 This is an extra item that is used to
 make sure the generated address does not have a private key.
 So you find a PDA
 using:

 - program id
 - seed (your string)
-- bump seed (a number stored in the account)
+- bump (a number stored in the account)

 Here's what the updated code in your `lib.rs` for this is: